eProsima/vulcanexus/docs/rst/tutorials/cloud/change_domain_discovery_server/change_domain_discovery_server.rst

 .. todo:

 ..
-Vulcanexus come already with a configuration file for this use case ``/opt/vulcanexus/humble/share/ddsrouter_tool/resources/configurations/examples/ros_discovery_client.yaml``.
+Vulcanexus comes already with a configuration file for this use case ``/opt/vulcanexus/humble/share/ddsrouter_tool/resources/configurations/examples/ros_discovery_client.yaml``.
 ..
 This file can be used in :code:`ddsrouter` command with :code:`--config-path` argument.

+..
+When using this, be careful with the DS ids.
+They should match this tutorial.

 .. literalinclude:: /resources/tutorials/cloud/change_domain_to_ds/change_domain_client.yaml
     :language: yaml